 - Application for Rehabilitation – If more than 5 years have elapsed since the completion of any sentence imposed and there have been no subsequent convictions, we can represent you in an application to Citizenship and Immigration Canada (CIC) for a rehabilitation order;

 - Application for Temporary Resident Permit (TRP) – If less than 5 years have elapsed since the completion of any sentence imposed, we can represent you in an application to Citizenship and Immigration Canada (CIC) for a temporary resident permit.

 - Preparation of a Legal Opinion:

 - Non-Convictions: Some sentences are not considered convictions for the purposes of Canadian immigration.
 However, sentencing varies from state to state, we can let you know if the outcome of your case resulted in a conviction, for the purposes of Canadian immigration.
-Examples of non-convictions include deferred adjudication, conditional discharge, suspended sentence, dismissed charges & nolle prosequi.
+Examples of non-convictions include deferred adjudication, conditional discharge, dismissed charges & nolle prosequi.

 - Deemed Rehabilitation: If you were only convicted of one offense and the equivalent Canadian offense does not carry a maximum sentence of 10 years or more you are deemed to have been rehabilitated.
 No application is required although we do suggest the preparation of a legal opinion by the Attorney to take with you to the border.

 Important note: The misdemeanor-felony distinction in U.S. law is not an important distinction for the purposes of Canadian immigration.
 Even misdemeanors may result in criminal inadmissibility.

 If you have spent any time incarcerated or in jail, even if you have been detained temporarily we advise having a legal opinion prepared to explain the circumstances of the detention and convince the visa or border officer why you are not criminally inadmissible to Canada.